FilipStenbeck/note-app/README.md

 ### Architecture

 The application consist of a **React** application and a [**GraphQl backend API**](https://github.com/FilipStenbeck/note-app-api).
-The API is needed for the application to start, so make sure this is up before starting this application.
+The API is needed for the application to run, so make sure the API is up before starting the frontend application.
-This repo also includes a node server that can be used for servering the application.
+This repo includes a node express server that can be used for servering the app once it is built.

 ### Dependencies (major)